YOU’VE GOT QUESTIONS, WE’VE GOT ANSWERS.

 Is collagen for men?

 Most adults could benefit from collagen supplements—no matter their age or gender.
 Whether male, female or non-binary, we are all humans.
-This means we are all made up of around 25%-35% protein, we all age, and we all experience a gradual decline in our collagen levels from our early twenties.
+And we all experience a gradual decline in our collagen levels from our early twenties.
+By the time we get to 40, we will have lost around a third of our natural collagen.

 As we age, the body’s natural collagen production begins to slow down and the signs of ageing—like joint pain, weaker cartilage, thinning hair and sagging skin—become more apparent.